OpenSPP/documentation/docs/glossary.rst

    Integrated information management framework
        A framework that integrates all of an organization's systems and processes, enabling an organization to work as a single unit with unified objective.
-It links :term:`information<information>` across different :term:`services<services>`/systems and integrates :term:`information<information>` across agencies for a given user.
+It links :term:`information<information>` across different :term:`services<services>`/systems and integrates information across agencies for a given user.

        | 🇫🇷 Cadre intégré de gestion de l'information
        | 🇪🇸 Marco integrado de gestión de la información